jaydenc3399/sep11-freedom-project/blog/entry04.md

 # Entry 4
 ##### 3/9/26

 From my last blog entry I was still learning some finishing touches of the code and now I have done a few more lessons to get the main componets of my game.
-Now I am planning out how I want my game right now and I am using a google doc to help me plan where I want things like the requirnemnts that I am going to need to create the game.
+Like I said from my last blog entry I have searched a bunch of these topics that would be importnat for my project.
+This was one of the last components that I needed which was health bar.
+I am at the momment planning out how I want my game right now and I am using a google doc to help me plan where I want things like the requirnemnts that I am going to need to create the game.
+I was planning to do a checklist of my requirments because the plan is useful for keeping track of dates but I wanted a seperate sheet of paper so I can check off the requirments like this page needs this andd that.
+It makes it easier to read I feel like and shows me what I am missing and if I have done that specific task on it I just put a check mark on it.
+Since I have started palnning I have one topic left which is adding a ai component to play with but I plan on doing that later on and incoperating it later on so I have something to add for my learning log also.
 I so far have completed one lesson after the last blog entry which was health bars and I learned this through the [kaboom website](https://kaboomjs.com/#health).
-I Started working with some of the regular starter code that it gave and I tinkered in jsbin.
+I started working with some of the regular starter code that it gave and I tinkered in jsbin.
 After getting a jist of wht I was learning I then tried to incoperate this into my practice code that I had making a health bar and this is waht I looked at.

 ```js
  const healthBar = add([